Director: Taika Waititi

 Davis, acting beyond his years, brings naivety with a fierce desire to prove himself and is at his best when trying to come to terms with the changing circumstances around him.
 His emotional journey is a complex one and his performance is mesmerising.
 As Elsa, McKenzie, shows a steely determination to survive playing up to Jojo’s preconceived prejudices and cleverly challenging his beliefs to highlight the ridiculousness of his Nazi ideology.
 There’s an underlying tension to their many conversations, these being the film’s highlight.

 As funny as it is, there are also some incredibly dramatic moments.
-A Gestapo raid brings almost unbearable tension whilst one moment in particular is heart-breaking and shocking.
+A Gestapo raid causes almost unbearable anxiety whilst one moment in particular is heart-breaking and shocking.
 Every now and then an accent slips, Rebel Wilson’s presence as an oddball Nazi instructor doesn’t quite work and Alfie Allen camps it up for no real reason, but at its heart, Jojo Rabbit is a unique exploration of hate, love and friendship.

 Jojo Rabbit is in cinemas now.